The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Then hire/promote a strategic lead into the operational system

 Most founders assume extraction worked because “the team seems fine.”
-Dani validated with a 3-week absence.
+Dani validated it with a 3-week absence.

 Which decisions are still routed to the founder